Rogue24/JPImageresizerView/README_EN.md

 [self.imageresizerView rotationToDirection:JPImageresizerVerticalDownDirection];
 ```

-If a fixed resizeWHScale is set and you want it to automatically flip when switching between portrait and landscape orientation (e.g., resizeWHScale = 3 / 5 in portrait becomes resizeWHScale = 5 / 3 in landscape), set isFlipResizeWHScaleOnVerHorSwitch = YES.
+If a fixed `resizeWHScale` is set and you want it to automatically flip when switching between portrait and landscape orientation (e.g., `resizeWHScale = 3 / 5` in portrait becomes `resizeWHScale = 5 / 3` in landscape), set `isFlipResizeWHScaleOnVerHorSwitch = YES`.

 ![flip_resizeWHScale_onVerHorSwitch](https://github.com/Rogue24/JPCover/raw/master/JPImageresizerView/flip_resizeWHScale_onVerHorSwitch.gif)

-Note 1: By default, resizeWHScale is based on the view's orientation from the user's perspective, not the image's orientation.
-For example, if resizeWHScale = 16 / 9 is set, rotating the view 90° will still display a 16:9 ratio from the user's point of view, though the image's internal orientation would effectively be 9:16.
-Setting isFlipResizeWHScaleOnVerHorSwitch = YES makes the resizeWHScale follow the image's orientation instead.
+**Note 1:** By default, `resizeWHScale` is based on the view's orientation from the user's perspective, not the image's orientation.
+For example, if `resizeWHScale = 16 / 9` is set, rotating the view 90° will still display a 16:9 ratio from the user's point of view, though the image's internal orientation would effectively be 9:16.
+Setting `isFlipResizeWHScaleOnVerHorSwitch = YES` makes the `resizeWHScale` follow the image's orientation instead.

-Note 2: If a mask image (maskImage) is set, isFlipResizeWHScaleOnVerHorSwitch will be ignored.
+**Note 2:** If a mask image (`maskImage`) is set, `isFlipResizeWHScaleOnVerHorSwitch` will be ignored.

 ### Reset
 Reset the target state, the direction is vertical upward, can be reset to different resizeWHScale, circle cut, mask